ara-foundation/web/packages/reflect/ARCHITECTURE.md

 To reflect your app, create an instance of `Reflect` with the necessary setup.
 Register the modules that it has access to.
 Then use the reflect by calling `reflect.get()` or `reflect.put()` etc.

 ## Structure between Reflect, Ara Web and Ara.
-Reflect package is based on `SDS` architecture modelling.
-SDS architecture allowed us to create our app as a series of plugins and middlewares.
+Reflect package is based on `SDS` architectural rules.
+SDS architectural rules allowed us to create our app as a series of plugins and middlewares.
 For more info on how to
 create your Reflect extensions or modifiers check the [Reflect SDS](./REFLECT-SDS.md).